mahafatima14/hb-project-my-pantry/README.md

 # MyPantry

 MyPantry is a full stack web application that connects people through food.
-It sims to reduce food waste by curating recipes based on the ingredients you have on hand.
+It aims to reduce food waste by curating recipes based on the ingredients you have on hand.
 It also allows to posts recipes to their profiles and like + save recipes fellow users have posted.

 <img src="static/img/Capture-1.JPG">
 ## Navigation